bitomule/Blog/Content/drafts/Getting started with Omnifocus automation.md

 ### Validate

 We’ll focus first on validation.
 This function will tell OmniFocus when this action is available.
-In our case we want it to be available when a task is selected to we can just template the code inside {} with:
+In our case we want it to be available when a task is selected so we can just replace the code inside {} with:

 ```javascript
 return selection.tasks.length === 1